reaper699/lisk-docs/BinaryInstall.md

 ### Linux (x86_64)

-1. Choose a network and download the archive:
+1. Choose a network and download the appropriate archive:

   **Mainnet** (_for normal usage_):